ZYChimne/Beautiful-Languages/README.md

 * I know zoos are no longer in people's good graces.
 Religion faces the same problem.
 Certain illusions about freedom plague them both.
 * That's what fiction is about, isn't it, the selective transforming of reality?
 The twisting of it to bring out its essence?
 * The presence of God is the finest of rewards.
 * I was giving up.
 I would have given up - if a voice hadn't made itself heard in my heart.
 The voice said "I will not die.
 I refuse it.
 I will make it through this nightmare.
 I will beat the odds, as great as they are.
 I have survived so far, miraculously.
 Now I will turn miracle into routine.
 The amazing will be seen everyday.
 I will put in all the hard work necessary.
 Yes, so long as God is with me, I will not die.
-Amen.
+Amen."
 * Misery loves company, and madness calls it forth.
 #### One Hundred Years of Solitude
 * It's enough for me to be sure that you and I exist at this moment.